The Raincoats (album): Critical reception

+In popular culture

 The Raincoats were referenced in the 2016 film 20th Century Women.
 Director and screenwriter Mike Mills praised their debut's "wobbliness", noting that the music's fragility gave it a "more human and inviting" aspect.
 He said that he attempted to feature these aspects into his writing.

-Accolades
+In his posthumously published collection of writings called Journals, musician Kurt Cobain featured The Raincoats at number 21 on his list of "Top 50 albums".
+The album's sixth track, "The Void", was covered by Nirvana during a rehearsal in 1993. as well as by Hole in 1993.

 Track listing

-All songs written by The Raincoats, except where noted.